i4004/Simplify.Web/README.md

 ![Simplify](https://raw.githubusercontent.com/i4004/Simplify.Web/master/Images/IconMedium.png)

-Simplify.Web is a lightweight and fast server-side .NET web-framework based on MVC and OWIN for building HTTP based web-applications, RESTful APIs etc.
+Simplify.Web is a lightweight and fast server-side .NET web-framework based on MVC and OWIN patterns for building HTTP based web-applications, RESTful APIs etc.

+It can be used as:

+* An API backend framework
+* As a mix of API backend + some SPA front end like Angular
+* As an old way backend generated web-site

+It can be hosted:

+* The same way as an ApsNetCore MVC application (On IIS, or as a console application)
+* Inside a windows service

 _This project is a continuator of [AcspNet web-framework](https://github.com/i4004/AcspNet)_